 If that's something you'd like to work on, try setting up reminders throughout your day.
 Maybe it's Post-it notes in strategic places that simply remind you, "God is here" or "God's got this."
 Or it might be setting your phone to chime a couple of times throughout your day to remind you to turn your heart toward God.

 The more aware we are that God is intimately interested and involved in our daily activities, the easier it is to walk in the Spirit's empowerment and freedom.
+If you're not sure where to start, check out this post about getting closer to God.

 2. Coming to the defense of others